-Additionally, a new 71-stall parking lot with landscaping and security lighting would be constructed to support staff working in the nearby TSB.
+Additionally, a new 78-stall overflow paved parking lot (Parking Lot F) with landscaping and security lighting would be constructed to support staff working in the nearby TSB.
 The lot would be up to 300 feet long and up to 180 feet wide (1.3 acre), and would be constructed southwest of Ross Substation's 230kV switchyard adjacent to the Ross-Rivergate No 1 right-of-way, in an area that is currently maintained as grass lawn.